kokmingchoy/TISC21/Level_3/README.md

 I managed to find the specific function which output that text.
 Following the code in the decompiler in **Ghidra**, I managed to deduce the following:

-- the program will attempt to process (i.e. open for reading in binary mode) a filename given as the first argument on the commandline
+- the program `a.exe` will attempt to process (i.e. open for reading in binary mode) a filename given as the first argument on the commandline
 - the filename to be processed had to have a ".txt" extension
 - the length of the name of the file to be processed alters the behaviour of the program